openstack/monasca-log-api/monasca_log_api_tempest/README.md

 7. Install the monasca-log-api in your venv, which will also register the Monasca Log Api Tempest Plugin as, monasca_log_api_tempest.

-   cd into the monasa-log-api root directory.
+   cd into the monasca-log-api root directory.
 Making sure that the tempest virtual env is still active, run the following command.

 ```